huiyang865/plugnet/README.md

 This repository implements the PlugNet in pytorch.
 Thanks for [ayumiymk](https://github.com/ayumiymk), the base of our code is from [aster.pytorch](https://github.com/ayumiymk/aster.pytorch).

 PlugNet combines the pluggable super-resolution unit (PSU) to solve the low-quality text recognition from the feature-leve.
 The research paper can be found [here](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123600154.pdf).
+The presentation of this paper refer to [TechBeat](https://www.techbeat.net/talk-info?id=450).

 ![PlugNet Overview](overview.png)